zaceno/hyperapp-form/README.md

 For now, it is published on npm as @zxlabs/hyperapp-form

 How to use it?
-See [this example on Codepen](https://codepen.io/zaceno/pen/mdJBPxm?editors=0010)
+See the example gallery at [(https://zaceno.github.io/hyperapp-form](https://zaceno.github.io/hyperapp-form)